Liu Zhaohua: Drug career

 In 1992, Liu founded Fujian Hongfa Plastic, a plastic processing company near his hometown which would act as the front for his drug business.
 He used his connections from his time as bailiff to act as partners and distributors for his business.

-While producing methamphetamine on the side of his job, Liu noted the quality of his product was poor and as a result would not sell well.
-At the beginning of 1996, Liu learned the process of making methamphetamine efficiently from a retired Professor at Xi'an Jiaotong University.
+While producing methamphetamine as a sidejob, Liu noted the quality of his product was poor and as a result would not sell well.
+In early 1996, Liu learned the process of making methamphetamine efficiently from a retired Professor at Xi'an Jiaotong University.
 This was done by disguising himself as a researcher looking into a weight control product.

 In May 1996, Liu used his savings to construct a factory in his hometown to produce methamphetamine on a large scale.
-The factory produced over 20kg of methamphetamine at the start.
+The factory produced over 20 kg of methamphetamine at the start.
 However, police discovered the factory in the same year in a sting operation where one of the buyers was an undercover officer.
 Liu had become a fugitive and had escaped Fujian.

 Liu moved to Puning, Guangdong, where he continued operations while hiding under an alias.
 By 1999, Liu had opened additional factories in both Puning, Guangdong and Yinchuan, Ningxia.
 The factories were more efficient which could produce much greater methamphetamine yields while also emitting less pollutants.
 In that same year, police discovered 11 tonnes of methamphetamine at a Guangzhou warehouse belonging to him.
 Liu then escaped to Guilin, Guangxi.

 During his time in Guilin, Liu used a new alias and adopted the persona of a high-profile businessman who appeared on television and invested in various projects of the community.
 He also established Sensen Biotechnology, a biotechnology company used for yew cultivation.
 Liu moved around China to visit various local universities and scientific research institutions to learn more about the process and collect plant samples and seeds, intending to synthesize pharmaceutical drugs from yew, which was even more profitable than producing methamphetamine.
 However, the project far exceeded its expected costs and eventually had to be abandoned.